Gantt chart with progress

 To make the first data series invisible, in the Format Data Series dialog box:

-- On the Fill tab, set Fill to No fill
+- Set Fill to No fill,

 You can then make any other adjustments to get the expected look.